index

 Researchers at the Georgia Institute of Technology found that quercetin can help people do better in endurance exercises and improve their endurance over time [11].

-Even though the improvements are small, antioxidants like quercetin are helpful because they make the walls of your blood vessels healthier.
+Even though the improvements are small, antioxidants supplements like quercetin are helpful because they make the walls of your blood vessels healthier.
 Healthy blood vessels bring more oxygen and nutrients to your muscles and joints, boosting your physical performance.

 Other studies suggest that taking quercetin can also strengthen your immune system and protect you from getting sick, especially when pushing yourself hard during workouts [12].